 From an opposite side, Schmid, et al., stated that, the adoption of online learning had revealed various disadvantages of teaching and learning in the online environment such as technology gaps, feelings of isolation, and the cost for the training of educators.
 Therefore, recognizing a great opportunity and numerous potential threats with the introduction of online learning programs, educators, policymakers, and other relevant stakeholders raised questions about whether instructional technology affects learning and contributes to student achievement.

-Great thanks and appreciation are forward to the Faculty Dean Professor Dr. Fatma El-Sharkawy for her successful experience on the application of online education initiative courses which provided not only for the current research but also for whole online courses conducted during the academic year 2019/2020.
-Wherein, the College of Applied Medical Sciences was the first at the university level to implement this system during education suspension caused by COVID-19.
+Great thanks and appreciation are forward to the Faculty Dean Professor Dr. Fatma El-Sharkawy for her successful experience on the application of online education initiative which provided not only for the current research but also for whole online courses conducted during the academic year 2019/2020.
+Wherein, nursing faculty was the first at the university level to implement this system during education suspension caused by COVID-19.
 Also, we would like to thank the Education Technology Department, Eng.
 Adel Ali, Eng.
 Mustafa Mahmoud, Eng.
-Ayman Hussein respectively who provided us with necessary training on online learning and were available at all times to give support for any technical problem with the system operationability.
+Ayman Hussein respectively who provided necessary training on online education and were available at all times to give support for any technical problem with the system operationability.

 Jane, K., Andrew, S., Salamonson, Y., Everett, B. and Davidson, P.M.
 (2010) Nursing Students’ Perception of a Web-Based Intervention to Support Learning.
 Nurse Education Today, 30, 584-590.